FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/framework.rst

   ParCorAna/src/UserG2.py

-provides an example of carrying out the G2 calculation.
+Is a functional example of carrying out the G2 calculation.
 It is carried out in three ways and provides a testing method.
 This is implemented in several classes covered in the sections G2atEnd_, G2IncrementalAccumulator_, G2IncrementalWindowed_ below.